pineman/pineman.github.io/posts/2024-05-25_just-use-curl.md

 Except...
 Now the responses from the endpoints are different. httpx has different semantics on what headers to send and what to do on redirects.
-Admitedly, this is probably hard mode for http clients (yes the endpoints I'm hitting are really that weird).
+Admittedly, this is probably hard mode for http clients (yes the endpoints I'm hitting are really that weird).
 Forget about timeouts if I don't have semantic correctness.

-This is when I went mad and starting clicking desperately on all http clients I could find. [httpclient](https://github.com/nahi/httpclient) uses `Timeout::timeout` as well...
+This is when I went mad and started clicking desperately on all http clients I could find. [httpclient](https://github.com/nahi/httpclient) uses `Timeout::timeout` as well...
 And [httparty](https://github.com/jnunemaker/httparty) calls Net::HTTP...